-Article XII.
-Parliamentary Authority
+Article 13: Parliamentary Authority

-The rules contained in Roberts Rules of Order shall govern the Association in all cases in which they are applicable and in which they are not in conflict with these By-laws.
+The rules contained in Roberts Rules of Order shall govern the Association in all cases in which they are applicable and in which they are not in conflict with these Bylaws.

-Article XIII.
-Amendments
+Article 14: Amendments

-These By-laws, except insofar as otherwise required by law, may be altered, amended, repealed, in whole or in part, by vote of a majority of the regular members present at a meeting called for the purpose, and at which a quorum is present, the notice of which shall specify the subject matter of the proposed alteration, amendment or repeal; or without a meeting by the unanimous written consent of all the members entitled to vote.
+These Bylaws, except insofar as otherwise required by law, may be altered, amended, repealed, in whole or in part, by vote of a majority of the regular members of the Association present at a meeting called for the purpose, and at which a quorum is present, the notice of which shall specify the subject matter of the proposed alteration, amendment or repeal; or without a meeting, by the unanimous written consent of all the members entitled to vote.

-Article XIV.
-Dissolution
+Article 15: Dissolution

-The Association may be dissolved by a vote of two-thirds of the members entitled to vote, provided that prior notice of dissolution shall have been given in writing 30 days in advance to all members.
+The Association may be dissolved by a vote of two-thirds of the regular members of the Association entitled to vote, provided that prior notice of dissolution shall have been given in writing thirty (30) days in advance to all regular members.
 Upon a vote to dissolve, the officers at the time of the vote shall continue in office until the affairs of the Association are terminated.
-Upon dissolution of this Association, its assets remaining after the payment of or due provision of all of its obligations shall be disposed of by the Executive Committee exclusively in the manner provided in Article IX.
+Upon dissolution of this Association, its assets remaining after the payment of or due provision of all of its obligations shall be disposed of by the Executive Board exclusively in the manner provided in these Bylaws.